stejesh/distributed-frontera/docs/source/topics/quickstart.rst

 - HBase.

 These can be set up locally, no specific tuning is needed.
-Also you need to have installed Python 2.7+, Scrapy, Frontera and Distributed Frontera libraries.
+Also you need to have installed Python 2.7+ and Scrapy library.

 Frontera installation
 ---------------------